"A beacon of hope': Ukraine, Russia sign grain export deal

 “This is a critical step forward in efforts to overcome the global food insecurity caused by Russia’s aggression against Ukraine,” said EU foreign policy chief Josep Borrell.
 “Its success will depend on the swift and good faith implementation of today’s agreement.”

-British Foreign Secretary Liz Truss said the U.K. applauded Turkey and the U.N. for brokering the agreement.
+British Foreign Secretary Liz Truss said her country applauded Turkey and the U.N. for brokering the agreement.

 “We will be watching to ensure Russia’s actions match its words," Truss said.
 "To enable a lasting return to global security and economic stability, (Russian President Vladimir) Putin must end the war and withdraw from Ukraine.”